paliAli/Nuptake_project/README.md

 1. <b>Experimental part</b>
 2. <b>Remote sensing and data analysis</b>

 The site of interest is located in Oensingen, Switzerland.
-It is intensively managed field, which was a grassland in years 2021-2022, in year 2023 winter wheat was sown.
+It is an intensively managed field, which was a grassland in the years 2021-2022, in the year 2023 winter wheat was sown.

 ## Experimental part
-During this part I obtained values of dry biomass weight and nitrogen concentration, which are needed to calculate the nitrogen uptake.
+I obtained values of dry biomass weight and nitrogen concentration, which are needed to calculate the nitrogen uptake.
 This is done through biomass sampling and analysis of the samples in the laboratory.

 ### The Process:
 + Biomass sampling